The Less Intelligent the Elements, the More Intelligent the Whole. Or, Possibly Not?: Individual and Collective Intelligence

-Striving for simple, albeit heterogeneous agents, is a pervasive principle and a powerful drive throughout connectionist approaches to collective behaviour.
-However, there exists one exception.
-The one individual complexity that --- across disciplinary boundaries --- connectionist models suggest might improve collective behaviour is the ability to make predictions out of some understanding of other individuals.

-In brains, neurons are hierarchically arranged in layers where the ability to predict the behaviour of neurons operating subsequent steps is believed to be a fundamental organizing principle of brains, enabling it to detect mistakes and learn from them \cite{clark-13BBS}.
-Concerning more sophisticated abilities, \emph{mirror neurons} have been shown to exist in primates which make it possible to figure out what other individuals will likely do \cite{gallese-goldman-98TCS}.

-Computational models apparently confirm this insight.
-For instance, it has been found that sophisticated robots do not necessarily perform better than robots enacting simple heuristics, except for those robots that are endowed with the ability to map their enviroment and predict what other robots will eventually do \cite{scheutz-schermerhorn-03LIV}.
-Likewise, a model of markets highlighted that agents that are able to figure out general trends perform better and make the market run more smoothly \cite{kephart-hogg-huberman-90PD} \cite{kephart-huberman-hogg-92IV}.
-Notably, this very same model found that this does not apply to mechanistic prediction based on extrapolation unless this is practiced by very few agents.
-We may interpret this finding as suggesting that some sort of cognitive map is necessary in order for prediction to be effective.
+In the aforementioned survey, the ability to make predictions surfaced quite often as an aspect of individual intelligence that has a substantial impact on collective intelligence.
+Prediction can be very local and very limited, such as linear extrapolation, or it may involve extremely sophisticated cognitive abilities.
+Correspondingly, it can span the whole gamut from moderate KISS to maximum KIDS.

+Several simulations have highlighted the importance of predictions.
+For instance, it has been found that robots that are capable of predicting the behavior of other robots can achieve better performances \cite{scheutz-schermerhorn-03LIV}; likewise, in ABMs of distributed resource allocation agents that are able to extrapolate general trends perform better than those who do not \cite{kephart-hogg-huberman-90PD} \cite{kephart-huberman-hogg-92IV}.

-These findings resound very well with observations of the ability of human groups to act as teams, which allegedly rests on members making efforts to figure out what other members mean and have in mind --- the so-called Theory of Mind --- and communicate accordingly \cite{klein-98} (see Box).
-Experimental tests have confirmed that indicators of social attentiveness, such as eye movements or taking turns at speaking, make for better team performance \cite{williamswooley-chabris-pentland-hashmi-malone-10S}.
+Shifting from simulations to the real world, human groups act as teams insofar their members make the effort of reading one other's mind, predict what their mates will do, and behave accordingly \cite{klein-98} \cite{walker-18}.
+Anecdotical evidence is confirmed by experimental tests on indicators of social attentiveness, such as eye movements or taking turns at speaking \cite{williamswooley-chabris-pentland-hashmi-malone-10S}.